PXRTech/devops-technical-test/README.md

 - Full Continuous Deployment pipeline.
 - Infrastructure setup using Terraform.
+- application that we can run using docker-compose up.

 you can fork this repository and start working on it.